CodeParadox007/IoT-Based-Password-Typist/README.md

 # IoT-Based-Password-Typist (Unlocking PC remotely)

-This project is under the Course No ECE 4102 and Title : Industrial and power electronics Sessional
+This project is under the Course No : CSE 3152
+Course Title : Microprocessor & Embedded Systems Sessionall
 Date: 10-04-2023

 The project is Supervised by